jarusll/the-logs/index.md

 Easy day, woke up late.
 Need to fix my sleep schedule.
 I wish I can get back my lost sleep but that's not possible.

-I'll draw the portal companion cube today
+I'll draw the portal companion cube today.

+One of these days need to think about seo.
+It feels spammy and unethical.
+I'll keep it clean.

 # 2022-03-29